Uppsala Castle: 1702 fire and reconstruction

 On 16 May 1702 a large fire spread through Uppsala, destroying much of the city.
 The castle was not spared from the inferno and its south wing was heavily damaged.
 The castle was not repaired until decades later, in large part because Tre Kronor Castle (the royal palace in Stockholm) had burned just five years prior and resources went towards rebuilding the royal residence there first.
 Some stone from the damaged Uppsala Castle was taken to Stockholm to be used in the construction of the new Stockholm Palace.

 Repairs and rebuilding of Uppsala Castle took place between 1743 and 1762.
 The repairs were initiated by Duke Adolf Frederick, who in 1743 had been elected heir to the throne of Sweden and needed a proper residence.
 Carl Hårleman was commissioned architect of the project.
 The western part of the south wing (above King Jan's Portal), which had contained the royal apartments was not rebuilt.
 The less damaged eastern part of the south wing, which had contained the hall of state and church, was less damaged and was repaired during this period.
 The multi-story former church area was divided into different floors and rooms, to be used as royal apartments.
 The church's stucco reredos that survived the fire were left in place and are still a feature of the castle.
 Hårleman's plans were only partially realized, as in 1751 Adolf Frederick was crowned king and moved into Drottningholm Palace.
 Over the course of several centuries, Uppsala had slowly lost its status as a royal city in favor of Stockholm, and the lack of royal funds after 1762 generally left the castle at its current size and shape.
 A major exception is the southeast tower, which had only been reconstructed to a height of two floors during Hårleman's period–it was fully reconstructed in 1815 to be used as a county prison.

+The Gunilla bell was cast in 1588 an recast in 1759 after the fire.
+It was moved from the south east tower after the fire to its present position on the battlements of the Bishopcontroller (Styrbiskop) gun battery pointed by Gustav Vasa at the cathedral opposite.
+The bell then served as a curfew bell for the town.